-*students taking classes at a Regis campus location other than the Lowell campus, or anyone taking an online class or guided independent study who lives more than 10 miles from the Lowell campus.
+*students taking classes at a Regis campus location other than the Northwest Denver campus, or anyone taking an online class or guided independent study who lives more than 10 miles from the Northwest Denver campus.

 The Regis University Library, in support of the University mission, is dedicated to serving the Regis community by providing a full range of library services and resources for academic research and personal enrichment.

 These services and resources include:

 Core print and non-print materials that support all Regis academic programs and services.